sohelshaikh01/Full_Backend/This.md

 - Creating `middleware` using `multer` like utility

-## Learning About HTTP
+## Learning About HTTP Chapter---

-## Guide for Controllers and Routers with Debugging
+## Guide for Controllers and Routers with Debugging ---

 - Practicing more controller make good problem solving
 - Create Controller function
 - Create Routes
 - Created API Endpoint in App

-## Logic Building in Register Controllers
+## Logic Building in Register Controllers ---

 - Step to perform Operation on Data get user details from frontend